bhartiy/learnsellacious/pages/34.languages/03.changing-languages-language-filters/docs.md

 ![](front9.png)

 2. Select the menu item type, Sellacious > Products.
-3. Enter Title Des produits (Products in French).
+3. Enter Title Des products (Products in French).
 You can give it anything you want.
 This title will be visible for the users.
 4. Make sure Menu should be selected French Menu and language should be French as we're creating the menu item for French Menu and save the menu.<br>

 ![](front10.png)